cameraui/docs/notifications/index.md

 2. **camera.ui Cloud.** Push is delivered through [camera.ui Cloud](/remote/cloud), so the server needs it enabled and [paired](/remote/pairing) to your account.
 It also needs an active subscription.
 3. **On, and synced.** In the app, open **Settings → Notifications**, turn the master switch on, and tap **Sync this device** once.
 Repeat on every phone, for every server you connect to.

-**Re-sync after a reinstall.** Reinstalling the app, clearing its data, or switching to a new phone resets the push token, so open **Settings → Notifications** and tap **Sync this device** again.
-After a reinstall the **This device** row already shows it needs syncing.
-If push ever goes quiet for no clear reason, that's the first thing to try.
+**Push repairs itself after a reinstall.** Reinstalling the app, clearing its data, or switching to a new phone resets the push token.
+The app checks with the server on its own and re-registers in the background.
+If it can't, for example because the phone's notification permission is off, a note saying **Push notifications stopped working** appears on any screen with a **Fix** button.
+One tap sets the phone up again.
+You can also open **Settings → Notifications** and tap **Re-sync**.
+The **This device** row only asks for a sync when the server really doesn't know this phone.

 ## Push stays private